 3. Your current network range should be prefilled.
 Select the Start button to search your network.

 4. In the list of results, find the IP address of your NAS.
-If you can’t find it, look in the MAC Vendor field and you should see a Synology device listed.
+If you can’t find it, look in the MAC Vendor field, and you should see a Synology device listed.
+If the device is not in this list, check its network connection and ensure it’s on the same network or VLAN as the device running this scan.

-At this point, if you still can’t find a Synology NAS on your network, there could be many reasons why.
-I will try and list a few of the most common reasons, but the reality is that there are probably many more:
+At this point, if you’re still having trouble finding the Synology NAS on your network, there could be many reasons why.
+I will try and list a few of the most common reasons:

 - The NAS is offline.

-- The NAS has an IP address on another subnet.
+- The NAS has an IP address (possibly set statically) on another subnet.

 - There is some sort of hardware issue with the NAS.

-This is a list of only a few, but there could be many more.
-If you’re troubleshooting the issue of trying to find a NAS, using option three above (Angry IP Scanner) is most likely your best bet as it will simply scan all devices on the local subnet.
+If you’re troubleshooting the issue, using Angry IP Scanner is your best bet, as it will simply scan all devices on the local subnet.

 Conclusion & Final Thoughts on Finding a Synology NAS